Unit 5: Inferential Statistics – Class 12 Applied Maths | Free MCQs & Solutions | Boundless Maths

 Conclusion: There is sufficient evidence at 5% significance level to conclude that \(\mu > 12\).

-Questions covering shoe manufacturer trials, iron rod thickness, sales campaign analysis, copper wire tensile strength, and more hypothesis testing problems — with complete step-by-step solutions included in the Question Bank.
+Includes hypothesis tests for shoe manufacturer, iron rod thickness, sales campaign analysis, copper wire tensile strength and more — all with complete step-by-step solutions.

 ✅ Tip 1